meditationSHIFT

-We wrote "An owner's guide to the mind" to help you address the root cause of your struggles, and end the cycle of trying to cope and get by.
+We wrote "An owner's guide to the mind" to help you address the root cause of your struggles, and end the continuous cycle of trying to cope and get by.
 Originally released in 2003, it combines concepts from Rational Emotive Behavior Therapy (the precursor to cognitive behavior therapy) and Buddhist and Stoic philosophy.

-We wrote "Path to realization" for people who want to go a step further, and explore the nature of reality.
+We wrote "Path to realization" for people who want to go a step further, and explore the essential nature of reality.
 It's based on the one-on-one instruction we've been doing over the past decade.
-Since this instruction is limited by our availability, it's been cost prohibitive for most - the average price over the past three years has been above $1,200.
+Since this instruction is limited by our availability, it's been cost prohibitive for most.
+We wanted to bring it to a wider audience, so we hired an editor to go over recordings of previous sessions and help compile them into the written equivalent of an 80-minute dialogue representative of the core teaching.

-While "An owner's guide to the mind" is an exploration of your compulsive mind, "Path to realization" is an exploration of who you really are - and, equally important, who you aren't.
+While "An owner's guide to the mind" is an exploration of your compulsive mind, "Path to realization" is an exploration of who you really are - and, equally important, who you are not.
+It's designed to help you change the assumptions that underlie your daily life.
+And, it does this through a detailed investigation of direct experience, not philosophical ideas or faith-based concepts.

 The written dialogue takes place with "Alex," and proceeds from the following: